caleb531/automata/CONTRIBUTING.md

 2. Whether you are introducing a bug fix or a new feature, you *must* add tests to verify that your code additions function correctly and break nothing else.

-3. Please run `coverage run -m nose2 && coverage report` to ensure that code coverage remains close to 100%.
+3. Please run `coverage run -m nose2 && coverage report` and ensure that your changes are covered.

 4. If you are adding a new feature or changing behavior, I ask that you please update the README appropriately with the relevant documentation.